sarsey-walker/Angular/SmartSchool/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.6.

+## Errors

+I was having issues installing `ngx-bootstrap` components.
+Something like ` Package "ngx-bootstrap" was found but does not support schematics `

+I found out that currently `ngx-bootstrap` is not compatible with angular 14.
+But you can force the installation by ignoring all peerDependencies when installing

+`npm install ngx-bootstrap@latest --legacy-peer-deps`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.